-Creating a persona for each type of customer allows you to effectively create content that speaks directly to their needs while at the same time positioning your business as a source for solution.
+Creating a persona for each type of customer allows you to effectively create content that speaks directly to their needs while at the same time positioning your business as a source for solutions.

 So how do you create your buyer persona?